decentraland/adr/content/ADR-175-remove-assets-from-build-local-addressables.md

 Check [Unity guidelines](https://docs.unity3d.com/Packages/com.unity.addressables@1.21/manual/AddressableAssetsDevelopmentCycle.html#organizing-addressable-assets) for additional information.

+#### Asset Bundle CRC
+At the moment we don't have any sensitive data that requires integrity check.
+Moreover, for bigger files it will cause noticeable overhead on loading.
+So for the groups we will disable it.

 ### Resources handling
 We are going to exclude Scenes and Resources from Addressables Catalog:
    - We don't plan to migrate "Resources"' API to the corresponding one of "Addressables"